soh09/2048_NEAT/README.md

     - For inspiration on how to code a neural network in Python
 - <a href = 'https://www.youtube.com/watch?v=VMj-3S1tku0&t=8065s'>Neural Networks Introduction video</a> by Andrej Karpathy
     - For understanding how neural networks works, and understanding backpropagation
+- <a href = 'https://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf'>Evolving Neural Networks through Augmenting Topologies
+    - The original NEAT paper, which provides me with details about the implementation